0neab0veall/0neab0veall/README.md

 - 👋 Hi, I’m @0neab0veall
 - 👀 I’m interested in ...
 Ai
 - 🌱 I’m currently learning ...
 Full stack
 - 💞️ I’m looking to collaborate on ...
-Projects to build my knowlodge
+Projects to help me expand  my knowledge
 - 📫 How to reach me ... here on github

 <!---